 Becoming Compliant Takes Time

 It can take months to become fully compliant.
 The first step is to understand what DFARS is and conduct a DFARS assessment.
-It is crucial that you learn the minutiae of the extensive list of regulations that apply to contractors working with federal agencies.
+It is crucial that you learn the list of regulations that apply to contractors working with federal agencies, or have someone on your team that knows them inside and out.
 In the end, becoming compliant not only meets the legal requirements of being a DoD contractor but also provides your partners assurance in knowing that their information is adequately protected and managed.

 You have help available in complying with DFARS and NIST 800-171.
-A professional organization knows precisely how organizations can best comply with their standards.
-The experts at Charles IT can help you achieve the additional security needed for DFARS compliance while saving you costly investment in the process.
+An MSP like Charles IT knows precisely how organizations can best comply with their standards.
+Our experts can help you achieve the additional security needed for DFARS compliance while saving you costly investments in the process.
 Drop us a line today to get started on your path to compliance!